francois2metz/node-spore/README.md

 With middleware you can handle authentication, special body serialization or some special case.
 Because in real life, most API sucks.

 Middleware is a function.
-Middleware should call *next*, with null (and next middleware will be called), a response (no more middleware will be called and request is abort) or a callback (will be called after response received).
+Middleware should call *next*, with null (and next middleware will be called), a response (no more middleware will be called and request is abort), a callback (will be called after response received), or an error.

         var middleware = function(method, request, next) {
             if (method.authentication) {